pampew10/NTS370/Project 1-3: NMAP Script.md

 ### Code used for the script will be below
 ---
 #!/bin/bash
-#this is the starting section for the script grabbing a starting number for the script to function properly
+#this is the starting section for the script grabbing a starting number for the script to function properly.

 echo "type your starting point for the ending number of the IP being scanned.
+192.168.1.x"

+read starting

-192.168.1.x" read starting echo "Your starting number is $starting-x"
+echo "Your starting number is $starting-x"

 #this area checkes if the number is smaller then 1 as if it was it would not be valid for future commands.

 if [ $starting -lt 1 ]

 then

-echo "this number is to small please try again" exit
+echo "this number is to small please try again"

+exit

 else